gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 #### Restrict `allowed_images` to private registry

-For certain setups you will restrict access of the build jobs to docker images which comes from your private docker registry.
+For certain setups you will restrict access of the build jobs to Docker images which comes from your private Docker registry.
 In that case set

 ```toml
 [runners.docker]